aimlcommunitybd/public-docs/legal/code-of-conduct.md

 #### **4. Limitation of Liability**
 - **AI/ML Professional Community Bangladesh** is a volunteer-led initiative that does not provide job placements, financial compensation, or legal assistance.
 - Any advice given in Q&A sessions, discussions, or mentorship is based on personal experience and should not be considered professional or legal advice.
+- **AI/ML Professional Community Bangladesh** and its internal team is not liable for any decisions, investments, or actions taken based on information shared in community discussions.
+- All information shared is for educational purposes only.

 #### **5. Amendments & Updates**
-- These terms may be updated periodically based on the evolving needs of the community.
-Members will be notified of significant changes.
+- These terms may be updated periodically to reflect the evolving needs of our community.
+- Significant changes will be communicated to members through our primary communication channels.
+- Continued participation in community activities after updates constitutes acceptance of the revised terms.

 ---

 By engaging with **AI/ML Professional Community Bangladesh**, you acknowledge that you have read, understood, and agreed to both this **Code of Conduct** and the **Terms & Conditions** outlined above.
 Violations may result in warnings, restrictions, or removal at moderator discretion.
 Reports of violations can be made by emailing: [coc-aimlcommunitybd@googlegroups.com](mailto:coc-aimlcommunitybd@googlegroups.com).